zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ToolBarItem.md

     ?>

 ### enable
 Specifies whether the control is initially enabled or disabled.
+Default value is "true".

 #### Returns
 `\Kendo\UI\ToolBarItem`